dgloves/DSS-Gymnasium/Environment_basics.md

     runcircuit()
 ```

-**Note**:  Although this step can be completed within the Gymnasium environment class (Step 2) we advise users to create a separate .py file to build the circuit as described here for a more efficient work flow.
+**Note**:  Although Step 1 can be completed within the Gymnasium environment class (Step 2) we advise users to create a separate .py file to build the circuit as described here for a more efficient work flow.
 This also provides flexibility in troubleshooting and bench testing elements of the circuit to verify specific outputs and desired behavior i.e. power flow results, active elements, inverter controls, new loadshapes, etc.

 ## Step 2: Building your DSS-Gymnasium Environment